Plastic bags kill deer in Japan’s Nara city wildlife park | DW | 10.07.2019

 Japan's Nara Deer Preservation Foundation said on Wednesday that nine deer have died over three months, after swallowing plastic bags left by tourists.

-The deaths were blamed on an increase in the number of visitors to the picturesque city park, where deer are protected as a national treasure.
+The deaths were blamed on an increase in the number of visitors to the picturesque city, where deer have lived alongside humans for centuries and are protected as a national treasure.

 Read more: Our beautiful planet: Japan's bowing deer

-The foundation said that nine of the 14 deer found dead in the park between March and June this year had large amounts of tangled plastic waste in their stomachs.
+The foundation said that nine of the 14 deer found dead in parkland between March and June this year had large amounts of tangled plastic waste in their stomachs.
 One was found to have ingested as much as 4.3 kilograms (9.5 pounds) of the material.

 Veterinarian Rie Maruko, who works with the group, told the Kyodo News agency that the dead deer were so skinny that he could feel their bones.